-'''

 Lastly, keep your will up to date.

-'''
+Inheritance tax is usually a 40% charge on your estate above the threshold.
+It can be a complicated matter.
+To find out more, visit the HMRC website.
+Follow this link to donate.
+Donations can be made via cheque, direct debit, bank transfer, over the phone, or see other options.
+This is especially important if your circumstances change.
 Please be careful in vulnerable circumstances, or case of illness: the donor must be of sound mind, and given a terminal illness, a third party solicitor must be involved.
 Please ensure your donation does not interfere with any family inheritance disputes, and that your wishes are 100% your decision without the pressure of any outside party.

-Frequently asked QS

-Q. Are there different types of gift that can be left in a will?
+FREQUENTLY ASKED QUESTIONS Q. Are there different types of gift that can be left in a will?
 A. Yes.
 The three types are: pecuniary, which means leaving a fixed amount of money; specific involves leaving particular item of value, such as land, shares or possessions; residuary entails leaving a percentage or share of your estate to your chosen charity once all your other payments have been taken care of, and these are the types of gifts that generally have the most impact.
 Q. What are the tax implications of leaving a gift to charity?
 A. If 10% or more of your estate is left to charity, this will reduce your inheritance tax.
 Similarly, your donation may be subtracted from your estate before inheritance tax is calculated.
-Make sure to sign a gist aid form, as this will also allow the reclaiming of any tax paid on your donations.
+Make sure to sign a gift aid form, as this will also allow the reclaiming of any tax paid on your donations.
 However, it is important to check implications for your specific situation, which can be done by contacting HMRC.

-Q. How big does my donation have to be?
+FREQUENTLY ASKED QUESTIONS Q. How big does my donation have to be?
 Is there a minimum?
 A. There is no prescribed amount, you may leave as much, or as little, as you feel comfortable with.
 Any donations will have have an impact on our projects and be a great help to the children in Colombia.
 Q. Do I have to be a certain age in order to add a charitable gift to my will?
 A. No. You can indicate your wishes whenever you feel ready and know what your wishes are.
 This can be anything from the ages of 40, 50 or 60.

-CCC real life stories

-Paris-Quibdó exchange

-Between 1985 and 2020, over 7400 minors were recruited into illegal armed groups and around were 16, 000 killed in conflict.
-For thousands of children in Colombia this is their childhood reality.
+CCC REAL LIFE STORIES Paris-Quibdó exchange Between 1985 and 2020, over 7400 minors were recruited into illegal armed groups and around were 16, 000 killed in conflict.
+For thousands of children in Colombia this is their reality.
 They don't have the privilege of taking part in dance or football classes as is common for young people in the UK.

-Instead, many suffer from psychological trauma and are deterred from attending school, leading to a cycles of entrapment and isolation in the future and into adulthood.

-Together with Círculo de Estudios, CCC ran a cultural exchange project between Paris and Quibdó, to break down prejudices, a factor in the armed conflicts.
+Instead, many suffer from psychological trauma and are deterred from attending school, leading to a cycles of entrapment and isolation into adulthood.
+Together with Círculo de Estudios, CCC ran a cultural exchange project between Paris and Quibdó to break down prejudices, a factor in the armed conflicts.
 The youths performed 'El Bunde del Agua', comprising of art, music and dance, which expressed their fears, hope and dreams, as well as the violence and hardships they experience everyday.
 Through projects like these, young people in Colombia are shown an alterative path of tolerance and peace, giving them the tools to lead lives free from conflict.